Yourmaskguy/Stress-Management/README.md

 ### Problem Statement

-The goal of this analysis is to identify key factors that contribute to stress, including common triggers and the physical and emotional symptoms associated with it.
-Understanding these elements will help develop strategies to manage stress effectively.
+Stress is a significant issue impacting employee well-being and productivity.
+This analysis aims to identify the key factors contributing to stress, including prevalent stressors and their associated physical and emotional symptoms.
+By understanding these elements, Wellbeing Corp can develop targeted strategies to effectively manage and reduce stress, ultimately promoting a healthier work environment.

 ### Project Objectives: